bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 }
 ```

 There are a few things to note.

-First of all the ``StatusEnum`` is converted to an ``int``, when writing to the database and converted
-from ``int`` to the ``StatusEnum`` on its way back.
-While you could move the ``Keywords`` and ``Suggestions`` property into a new table,
+* The ``StatusEnum`` is converted to an ``int``, when writing to the database and converted from ``int`` to the ``StatusEnum`` on its way back.
-I decided to just write a delimited list into the database.

-The reason is simply: I don't want this example to explode with code.
-This way I can quickly map between the uploaded document and the
-database.
-If you need to query for keywords or suggestions in the database or put constraints on them, you should correctly put the entities
+* ``Keywords`` and ``Suggestions`` are just comma separated lists.
+If you need to query for keywords or suggestions create tables for them.
-in their own table and provide a many-to-many relationship using a junction table.

 ##### Converting between a String[] and String #####

 You could easily switch the database for this example from let's say PostgreSQL to SQLite.
-And while Postgres knows how to deal with Arrays,
+And while Postgres knows how to deal with arrays,
 SQLite or other databases do not.
 That's why we just write a comma separated list when writing the array, and split the data on reading it back
 from the database.